-Rabbi Robuck and his family run “Pops” – a fun, ole’ fashioned popcorn cart that he brings to area organisations to raise money for charity.
-On Shabbat and Festivals, Rabbi Robuck serves as the congregation’s Shaliach Tzibbur (Cantorial Soloist) and principal Ba’al K’riah (Torah reader).
+Rabbi Gary and his family run “Pops” – a fun, ole’ fashioned popcorn cart that he brings to area organisations to raise money for charity.
+On Shabbat and Festivals, Rabbi Gary serves as the congregation’s Shaliach Tzibbur (Cantorial Soloist) and principal Ba’al K’riah (Torah reader).

-As well as combining a 7-week internship at Temple Micah in Washington, D.C. as part of the Tisch Rabbinical Fellowship, Nicole undertook a three-year fellowship, awarded to only five students in every HUC class, which offered extra-curricular programming focused on "doing synagogue differently" and developing creative visions for synagogue life in the 21st century.
-Nicole was honored to receive three academic prizes during her years at HUC: two for achieving the highest academic standing in the class, and one prize for excellence in Midrash.
+She also completed a 7-week internship at Temple Micah in Washington, D.C. as part of the Tisch Rabbinical Fellowship, a three-year fellowship awarded to only five students in every HUC class.
+The Tisch Fellowship offers extra-curricular programming focused on...century.
+Rabbi Nicole continues to attend Tisch Fellowship alumni retreats and programs.
+She was honored to receive three academic prizes during her years at HUC: two for achieving the highest academic standing in the class, and one prize for excellence in Midrash.

-In her spare time, Nicole enjoys yoga, guitar, hiking in the national parks, riding horses, and curling up with a good book and her Jack Russell terrier “Picnic” in her lap!
-Nicole is married to David Roberts, whom she met while living in the International Dormitory (French Hall) at Vanderbilt University.
-David, also a former CPA (now realtor) continued to reside in Nashville with Picnic, while Nicole was in school.
-The majority of Nicole’s family lives in Washington, D.C.
+Rabbi Nicole's non-work passions include hiking in the national parks, playing guitar, yoga, riding horses, and reading.
+Rabbi Nicole is married to David Roberts, whom she met while living in the International Dormitory (French Hall) at Vanderbilt University.
+David, also a former CPA (now personal trainer) continued to reside in Nashville, while Nicole was in school.
+The majority of Rabbi Nicole’s family lives near Washington, D.C.

 After twenty six years as NSTE's Senior rabbi, Rabbi Lampert retired on 31 December, 2003.